 The Membership Committee develops innovative membership recruitment, as well as works on the retention of current members.
-This committee meets twice a year, in March and September.
+This committee meets twice a year.

-The Legislative Committee is a liaison between physicians, legislators and other government officials and spearheads grassroots legislative activities.
-This committee meets at least three times a year and includes local legislators.
+The Legislative Committee is a liaison between physicians, legislators and other government officials to spearheads grassroots activities.
+This committee meets at least four times a year with local legislators.

 The Finance Committee consists of the Officers of the Washtenaw County Medical Society and meets as necessary to review Society finances, including dues revenue and investment strategies.
 This committee meets twice a year.